-The useful life of an item of PPE shall be reviewed periodically.
+The useful life of an item of PPE shall be reviewed at least at each reporting date.
 Where the expectations are significantly different from previous estimates, the depreciation charge for the current and future periods shall be adjusted.

 The useful life must be amended where assets are materially impaired, improperly maintained or any event occurs affecting the rate at which economic benefits or service potential is consumed.
 Depreciation shall be calculated starting from the beginning of the year using the reviewed useful life as determined at year end.
 The change shall be treated as a change in estimate.